Te Newhanga Kāpiti Community Centre

 This Meanwhile Space is a welcoming, vibrant, and interactive community hub – a flexible space where people can sit and relax or hold community events.

-A timeline describing the history of the now-closed community centre set in a colourful container is the centrepiece of the new space.
+A timeline describing the history of the now-demolished community centre set in a colourful container is the centrepiece of the new space.
 Other welcoming attractions include a ping pong table (BYO bats and balls or borrow them from the library), a sensory footpath to tickle your toes, weta motels and a racetrack for children to push toys around.

 Come along and check it out!